t-mart/wap/docs/config.rst

 ``name``
 ^^^^^^^^

 **Required**.
-The name of your packaged addon.
-This name will be used to name the build directories and zip files for your addon (as well as the zip file users download on CurseForge).
+The name of your project.
+This will be used to name the build directories and zip files for your package (as well as the zip file users download on CurseForge).

 You can name this anything you want.